surifirstpin/AcuBI_Technical_Documents/Version.6/SQL Runner.md

 -   Copy paste sql query from reports section to SQL Runner.

--   Once the Text is added to SQL area in SQL Runner,  **Run**  the SQL Runner to Query the database.
+**Run**  the SQL Runner to Query the database.
 You can also customize the text as per your business needs and run the new query.

 ![